developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 jdbc:dremio:zk=<ZOOKEEPER_QUORUM>:2181/path/to/ClusterB
 ```

-## Construct a Prepared Statement with Dynamic Parameters[​](#construct-a-prepared-statement-with-dynamic-parameters "Direct link to Construct a Prepared Statement with Dynamic Parameters")
+## Construct a Prepared Statement with Dynamic Parameters

 Dremio supports using parameters in prepared statements for SELECT queries.